Are the Grammy Awards Really About Quality Music?

 In "Hate Me Now: What It's Like To Be A Grammy Voter," Rob Kenner said:

 "...the Recording Academy (who tend to skew older than the demographic for rap music) may not be well acquainted with the best releases in any given year."

 While they're the most iconic of all music awards, the Grammy Awards often focus on popularity over quality.
 If they were only about quality Iggy Azalea and many others wouldn't even be nominated.
 And a recent Entertainment Weekly (EW) article "Grammys secret ballot: Three insiders reveal which stars got their vote" make the Grammy's seem like a complete joke.
-EW interviewed three Grammy voters and some of their comments were jaw dropping.
-Music critics listen to the albums they review often multiple times.
-Only after that they form opinions on what they hear.
-You would think that's how Grammy voters make their decisions but based on the EW article that doesn't seem to be case.
+EW interviewed three Grammy voters and some of their comments were jaw-dropping.
+Music critics listen to the albums they review multiple times before they form an opinion.
+You would think that's how Grammy voters make their decisions but based on the EW article that doesn't seem to be the case.

 A GRAMMY is awarded by The Recording Academy's voting membership to honor excellence in the recording arts and sciences.
 It is truly a peer honor, awarded by and to artists and technical professionals for artistic or technical achievement, not sales or chart positions.

-Entertainment Weekly interviewed three Grammy voters, an artist, a producer and a songwriter, to find out who they'll vote for and why.
-The article has so many facepalm moments, some people in the comments section questioned if EW was trolling.
-It doesn't seem like the Grammy voters had even listened to all the nominees to make informed decisions based on quality at all.
+Entertainment Weekly interviewed three Grammy voters, an artist, a producer, and a songwriter, to find out who they would vote for and why.
+The article had so many facepalm moments, some people in the comments section questioned if EW was trolling.
+It didn't seem like the Grammy voters had even listened to all the nominees to make informed decisions based on quality at all.
 These are some stunning responses.